gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/riscv/install.md

 date: 2015-09-11 22:49:00 +0300

-version-id: 7.1.1-1
+version-id: 7.2.0-1
-version-date: 20170702-0625
+version-date: 20171109-1926

 ---

 ## Overview

-The Eclipse RISC-V build plug-in is highly configurable in terms of toolchain executable names and location, so you can use any 32/64-bits RISC-V GNU toolchain you prefer, but, for better results, the recommended toolchain for **bare metal** target applications is [**GNU MCU Eclipse RISC-V Embdedded GCC**](https://github.com/gnu-mcu-eclipse/riscv-none-gcc/releases/).
+The Eclipse RISC-V build plug-in is highly configurable in terms of toolchain executable names and location, so you can use any 32/64-bits RISC-V GNU toolchain you prefer, but, for better results, the recommended toolchain for **bare metal** target applications is [**GNU MCU Eclipse RISC-V Embedded GCC**](https://github.com/gnu-mcu-eclipse/riscv-none-gcc/releases/).
 This toolchain closely follows the official [RISC-V distribution](https://github.com/riscv/riscv-gcc) maintained by [SiFive](https://www.sifive.com).

 ## Target vs host platform